Another Vertical View: A Hierarchical Network for Heterogeneous Trajectory Prediction via Spectrums: Introduction

-~\\\textbf{Hierarchical Prediction via Spectrums.} Many approaches that take into account agents' intentions and various interactions have been proposed over these years.
-However, these approaches mostly treat trajectory prediction as a normal time sequence generation task.
-In other words, researchers usually explore agents' behaviors and their changing trends dynamically, while they may lack the overall analyses of these factors at different temporal scales.
-It should be noted that agents, such as pedestrians, always plan their future activities at different ``levels'' simultaneously.
-For example, they may first determine their coarse motion trends and then make fine decisions about interactive variations.
-Although some methods \cite{yu2020spatio,giuliari2020transformer,yuan2021agentformer} employ neural networks with attention mechanisms (like Transformers) as the backbone to model agents' status, they may still be difficult to directly represent agents' detailed motion differences at different temporal scales.
-In short, the multi-scale characterization has yet to be well addressed in the trajectory prediction task, regardless of what form of trajectories.
+\textbf{Challenge A. Modeling of a Single Trajectory-Dimension.} The $M$-dimensional trajectory has $M$ trajectory-dimensions.
+Each dimension is a time sequence.
+Thus, modeling and analyzing each dimension significantly matters when forecasting heterogeneous trajectories.
+However, most current approaches may lack the overall analyses of all factors at different temporal scales.
+Most agents, such as pedestrians, always simultaneously plan their future activities at different ``levels''.
+For example, they may first plan their coarse motion trends and then make fine decisions about interactive variations.
+Although some methods employ networks with attention mechanisms \cite{girdhar2017attentional} (like Graph Attentive Networks \cite{huang2019stgat} and Transformers \cite{yu2020spatio,yuan2021agentformer}) as backbones to model agents' status, they may have difficulty directly representing agents' detailed motions at different temporal scales.
+In addition, capturing sudden changes in trajectories is a problem that has not been well addressed.
+Especially for heterogeneous trajectories, in which a single dimension could also change dramatically over time, not to mention all $M$ dimensions, modeling and encoding these dimensions has become another challenge.

-The Fourier transform (FT) and its variations have significantly succeeded in the signal processing and computer vision community \cite{zhu2007real,kaur2021fractional}.
-They decompose sequential inputs into a series of sinusoids with different amplitudes and phases on different frequency portions.
-For images, the low-frequency portions of the Fourier spectrums could reflect the overall image states, while the high-frequency portions may indicate the fast-changing edges in the image.
-The Fourier spectrums could reflect the differentiated frequency response at different frequency scales, which could be difficult to obtain directly in the original signals.
-They provide a ``vertical'' view for processing and analyzing sequences, thus presenting elusive features in original signals.
-As an improvement to the FT, the Wavelet Transforms (WTs) have better capabilities in terms of multi-resolution and multi-scale characteristics to achieve the adaptive time-frequency signal analysis.
-Similarly, WTs have also achieved great success in numerous tasks \cite{zhang2002edge,tang2003skeletonization,cheng2006real,yang2018time}.